bszonye/civ7-town-trix/README.md

   related to the production list and building placement.

 ## localization
+supported languages:
-Russian translation by Webrok. thank you!
+- Russian (translated by Webrok)
+- Simplified Chinese (translated by thendye)
+- Traditional Chinese (translated by alwdark) thank you all for your help!